When Mr. H. H. Sugg left the house a licence was granted to Mr. John Goddard, son of John Goddard, Burr Lane.

 It was described as a freehold hotel with bar, bar parlour, parlour, tap room, dairy and kitchen on the ground floor; with four sleeping rooms, dining room (36ft x 14ft), store room; two large cellars and water cistern holding 5000 gallons, brew house, stable, piggeries, coalhouse, urinals, yard, and appurtenances containing about 1000 square yards of land.

-Its location was ‘contiguous to the finest Cricket ground in the county, over which, from a balcony, there is an uninterrupted view’.
+Notice that the first feature to emphasise was its position, ‘contiguous to the finest Cricket ground in the county, over which, from a balcony, there is an uninterrupted view’.

 From its rear the height and location would have provided extensive and ‘delightful’ views over the countryside.
 But note that the balcony seems to have been there before the arrival of John Goddard.